storskegg/thoth/README.md

 Without their exceptional scholarship and contributions to the field of Egyptology, this project would not be possible.
-Myself and all contemporary scholars (academic and armchair alike) owe a great deal to the following contributors to the field (alphabetical by last name):
+Myself and all contemporary scholars (academic and armchair alike) owe a great deal to the following contributors to the field (alphabetically):

-- James P. Allen
+- Allen, James P.
-- Joris F. Borghouts
+- Borghouts, Joris F.
-- Sir Alan H. Gardiner
+- Gardiner, Sir Alan H.
-- Erik Hornung
+- Hornung, Erik
-- Robert K. Ritner
+- Ritner, Robert K.

-This list is by no means comprehensive, but does consist of the majority of authors on the subject on my shelves.
+This list is by no means comprehensive, but it does represent the bulk of authors on the subject on my shelves.

 ### Digital Assets